 In a recent Arizona Court of Appeals drug case, the court considered a defendant’s conviction for narcotic drug trafficking charges.
 The defendant was sentenced to a presumptive five-year term of imprisonment and appealed the conviction.

-The defense argued that (1) the drugs found in his car should have been suppressed, (2) improper profile testimony was admitted, and (3) the sanction imposed after a Batson violation was found wasn’t adequate.
+The defense argued that (1) the drugs found in his car should have been suppressed, (2) improper profile testimony was admitted, and (3) the sanction imposed for a Batson violation wasn’t adequate.

 Drug trafficking charges are multi-facet in nature, and challenges can take place on numerous fronts.
 In this article three types of challenges will be discussed:

 - Search was not within scope of consent (constitutional challenge)

 - Contesting of expert testimony on drug-courier profiling (evidentiary challenge)

 The case arose when the defendant’s car was stopped for a traffic violation.
 At the time of the stop, the defendant consented to a search of his vehicle.

 During the search police found 60 grams of cocaine in the rear cargo area of the car.
 Consequently, the defendant was indicted for charges of narcotics possession and transportation for sale.

 The defense moved to suppress the drug evidence on the basis that the stop, search, and seizure violated his 4th amendment rights.
 He also asked that the detective be excluded from testifying as an expert witness for the prosecution.